z3tt/advanced-ggplot2-pearson/README.md

 **Double-click on the `advanced-ggplot2-pearson.Rproj` file** which opens up Rstudio with the working directory set to the same folder (i.e. the directory where the Rproj file is placed).

 Now, you can open any script from the files pane (by default in the lower right).

-To follow the training, **open `advanced-ggplot2-pearson.R`**.
+To follow the training, **open the script `advanced-ggplot2-pearson.R`**.